Sunny Deol: Early life and education

-Deol was born as Ajay Singh Deol on 19 October 1957, in Sahnewal, Punjab, India, to Bollywood actor Dharmendra and Prakash Kaur, in a Punjabi Jat family affiliated with the Arya Samaj, a Hindu monotheist and reformist movement.
-He has a younger brother Bobby Deol and two sisters Vijayta and Ajeeta who are settled in California, United States.
+Ajay Singh Deol was born on 19 October 1957, in Sahnewal, Punjab, India, to Bollywood actor Dharmendra and his first wife Prakash Kaur, in a Punjabi Jat family affiliated with the Arya Samaj, a Hindu monotheist and reformist movement.
+He has a younger brother Bobby Deol and two sisters Vijeta and Ajeeta who are settled in California, United States.
 Hema Malini is his step-mother.
 Actress Esha Deol and Ahana Deol are his paternal younger half-sisters.
 His cousin Abhay Deol is also an actor.

-Deol completed his schooling at Sacred Heart Boys High School in Mumbai, and pursued higher education at Ramniranjan Anandilal Poddar College of Commerce and Economics in Mumbai.
+Deol completed his schooling at Sacred Heart Boys High School in Mumbai, and pursued higher education at Ramniranjan Anandilal Podar College of Commerce and Economics in Mumbai.
 Deol has publicly admitted to having dyslexia, which caused difficulties with reading and writing in school.
 But he excelled in sports and co-curricular activities.
 In college, Deol was a quarrelsome student as he used to get into lots of fights and beat people.
 He used to carry metal rods and hockey sticks in his car for protection.
 He also engaged in street races and made modifications to his car.
 He wanted to pursue car racing as a career but was denied by his family.

 After completing college, he went on to study theatre.
 He attended the renowned Old Rep Theatre in Birmingham.
 There he performed stage shows and returned to India to make his film debut.
 He was admitted based on a personal recommendation from Shashi Kapoor.